 State pension age

-State pension age for women will be accelerated from April 2016, so that it reaches 65 by November 2018; both men and women pension age will rise to 66 by April 2020.
+State pension age for women was accelerated from April 2016, so that it reaches 65 by November 2018; both men's and women's pension age will rise to 66 by April 2020.
 The planned increase to 68 will likely also be accelerated.

 Ending of assessed income periods for state pension credits